ppy/osu-wiki/wiki/Beatmap_Spotlights/en.md

 ### Seasonal Leaderboard

+*This feature is pending implementation.
+Parts of it are to be added as the season goes on.
+Because of that, this section can change anytime.*

 The Seasonal Leaderboard sums up the weekly Ranked Score results of every participant.
-Based on the Seasonal Leaderboard, the league bracket of every participant is defined and awarded.
+Based on the Seasonal Leaderboard, every participant is assigned to a league bracket reflecting their relative placement within the leaderboard.

 1. Seasonal leaderboard score is a weighed sum of all Weekly Ranked Scores attained in the timeshift lobbies.
 2. Participants can only possess one Weekly Ranked Score per playlist.